f-nyx/training/proyecto.md

 * Client management
   * Name, address, phone number, Number of cats
+  * Actions:
+    * /create_client - Creates a new client
+    * /show_client_info - Displays client contact information
+    * /show_active_service - Shows the active service for a client, if any
+    * /show_all_services - Shows the list of all services for a client
 * Contract/Service
   * start and end dates
   * Total visits